 The hide is a strong metal structure and totally elephant-proof allowing for total peace of mind.
 It is also located on a major elephant thoroughfare on route to shade on the banks of the Matabole and Majale Rivers where the elephants wait out the heat of the midday sun.
 Shortly after sunrise, when the mornings heat up, the elephant herds pass the hide and drink.

-THIRD LOCATION: ZIMANGA – SOUTH AFRICA
+THIRD LOCATION: ZIMANGA – SOUTH AFRICA (3 nights)

 A road transfer will take us to Zimanga, where we will stay for 3 nights.
 Here we not only have exclusive use of the camp, but also of the entire reserve!
 Located in KwaZulu Natal, it is the first reserve in Africa designed specifically to satisfy the needs of wildlife photographers as well as safari clients who have a deeper appreciation for the bush.

-Spread over 6,000 hectares of pristine bushveld, fever tree forests and rolling hills, Zimanga is bisected by the Mkuze River and home to a huge variety of animals and birds.
-From leopards to wild dogs and elephants to cheetah, nearly every sought-after sighting is accounted for.
+Spread over 6,000 hectares of pristine bushveld, fever tree forests, and rolling hills, Zimanga is bisected by the Mkuze River and home to a huge variety of animals and birds.
+From leopards to wild dogs and elephants to cheetahs, nearly every sought-after sighting is accounted for.
 There are over 400 bird species recorded at the reserve.
 Zimanga is home to several state of the art photographic hides built under the guidance and supervision of award-winning wildlife photographer Bence Mate.
 These hides are unique in their design and execution in Africa and are already producing award-winning photographs.

 There are currently five photographic hides on Zimanga, which have been designed with immense precision.
-First a test box is installed and used for several months allowing the design and positioning to be adjusted, often by the tiniest degree, to ensure that the lighting, focal lengths, backgrounds and animal behavior all fall into place so that you can produce images of startling quality and originality.
+First, a test box is installed and used for several months allowing the design and positioning to be adjusted, often by the tiniest degree, to ensure that the lighting, focal lengths, backgrounds, and animal behavior all fall into place so that you can produce images of startling quality and originality.

 Each of the hides is designed for its potential subject whether it is a large mammal like a giraffe or elephant, or the smallest of birds like waxbills and twinspots.
 You will be invisible to your subjects behind specially imported one-way glass so as not to startle the subject with any movements or sounds.